CompVis/stable-diffusion/README.md

 from the command-line interface is very fast.

 The script uses the readline library to allow for in-line editing, command history (up and down arrows), autocompletion, and more.
+To help keep track of which prompts generated which images, the script writes a log file of image names and prompts to the selected output directory.
+In addition, as of version 1.02, it also writes the prompt into the PNG file's metadata where it can be retrieved using scripts/images2prompt.py

 The script is confirmed to work on Linux and Windows systems.
 It should work on MacOSX as well, but this is not confirmed.
 Note that this script